SimCity: Reboot (2013)

 The game was released for Windows on March 5, 2013, and on Mac in August.
-Medium would later refer to the release as "one of the most disastrous launches in history".
+Age of Awareness would later refer to the release as "one of the most disastrous launches in history".
 The game required a constant internet connection even during single-player activity, and server outages caused connection errors for many users.
 Multiplayer elements were "shallow at best", with departing players leaving abandoned cities behind in public regions.
 Users were unable to save their game- with the servers instead intended to handle this- and so when users were disconnected they would often lose hours of progress.
 The game was also plagued by numerous bugs, which persisted long after launch.

-The title was heavily criticized in user reviews, and developer plans for post launch updates were scrapped.
+The title was heavily criticized in user reviews, and developer plans for post-launch updates were scrapped.
 EA announced that they would offer a free game from their library to all those who bought SimCity as compensation for the problems, and they concurred that the way the launch had been set up was "dumb".
 As a result of this problem, Amazon temporarily stopped selling the game in the week after release.
 The always-online requirement, even in single play, was highly criticised, particularly after gamers determined that the internet connection requirement could be easily removed.
 An offline mode was subsequently made available by EA in March 2014, and a mobile port entitled SimCity: BuildIt was released later that year.

 It has been suggested that the poor performance of SimCity was responsible for the 2015 closure of Maxis' Emeryville studios, and the end of the franchise.